British Airways owner IAG sees coronavirus having only marginal impact on global travel

 British Airways has suspended flights between London Heathrow and Beijing and Shanghai, which Walsh said represented around 1% of the airline’s capacity.

-There had been no impact on the group’s other airlines, including Ireland’s Aer Lingus and Spain’s Iberia, as they do not fly to China.
+There had been no impact on the group’s other airlines, including Ireland’s Aer Lingus and Spain’s Iberia.

 Akbar al-Baker said that made it difficult to staff China flights because those staff would not be able to operate flights to some other countries for some time afterwards.